 - Be aware of your work environment.
-There may be low-level risks like an over-stuffy office and long periods spent driving or seated, or there can be other more obvious occupational hazards, for example being exposed to some agents like pesticides and fertilisers, petrochemicals and radiation can all lead to a decrease in sperm quality and quantity.
+These may be low-level risks like spending too long in a stuffy office or driving for long periods, or there can be other more obvious occupational hazards, for example being exposed to agents like pesticides, fertilisers, petrochemicals and radiation, which can all lead to a decrease in sperm quality and quantity.

 - Maintain a healthy weight and keep up a sensible level of exercise.
 According to the NHS, being overweight can affect the quality of your sperm and make a pregnancy less likely.
-If being overweight were to lead to diabetes, this could have a serious impact on fertility, for example through erectile dysfunction and a reduction in sperm quality.
+Being overweight can also lead to diabetes, which can have a serious impact on fertility, for example through erectile dysfunction and a reduction in sperm quality.

 - Take drugs.
-To protect your chances of fatherhood you need to avoid recreational drugs such as marijuana, cocaine, ecstasy and heroin as these can do permanent damage to your fertility.
+To protect your chances of fatherhood, you need to avoid recreational drugs such as marijuana, cocaine, ecstasy and heroin as these can do permanent damage to your fertility.
 You should also check prescription medications.
-Some medication, such as steroids and medication for depression and anxiety, can also have an impact.
+Some medication, such as steroids and medication for depression and anxiety, can have impact fertility.
 Consult your GP for advice and possible alternatives.

 What are the differences in preconception health for men and women?

-The preconception period is obviously an exciting time in any relationship and one where mutual support can be a significant benefit.
-For the best chance of getting pregnant, both you and your partner need to be in good health and so in general, the advice about not smoking, maintaining a healthy weight and keeping up some exercise applies equally to both partners.
+The preconception period is an exciting time in any relationship and one where mutual support can be a significant benefit.
+For the best chance of getting pregnant, both you and your partner need to be in good health and so in general, the advice about not smoking, keeping a healthy weight and regularly exercising applies equally to both partners.

-In the world of assisted reproduction, the help that is available in cases of low fertility, infertility and fertility preservation is advancing all the time.
-For example, for cancer patients due to undergo a treatment like radiotherapy or chemotherapy which can affect fertility, it is possible to freeze sperm to preserve fertility for the future.
+In the world of assisted reproduction, there is lots of help available for men who experience low fertility (also known as subfertility) or infertility, and techniques are advancing all the time.
+For example, for those facing infertility for medical reasons such as cancer patients undergoing a treatment like radiotherapy or chemotherapy, it is now very possible to freeze sperm and still be able to have a child in the future.

 Getting in touch with IVI